 It is essential that the proposed building services for all projects are discussed with the University Head of Building Services as soon as possible after the appointment of the Building Services Consultant or Contractor to ensure that there are no misunderstandings over the contents of this document or the reasons for a particular requirement.
+All work within listed buildings requires careful consideration and all proposals must be agreed with the Head of Building and Conservation before any work is carried out.

 Where the project involves working on or extending existing building services, no work may be carried out on the existing systems without the prior knowledge and approval of the University Head of Building Services.
 This is particularly important in the case of existing electrical systems where all work must be carried out in accordance with the UED Code of Practice 'Electrical Safety on Low Voltage Systems'.
+Please note that only the University Electrical Engineers can authorise work to be carried out on the University's existing fixed electrical installations.

-The UED Direct Labour Organisation (DLO) must also be consulted before any work is carried out on any mechanical services installations within existing buildings.
+The UED Direct Labour Organisation (DLO) Manager must also be consulted before any work is carried out on any mechanical services installations within existing buildings.
 They will assist in the location of isolation valves, provide advice on the draining down/refilling of wet systems, etc. The DLO is responsible for the operation of the majority of the University's mechanical services and it is essential that they are told of any impending work on installations under their control.
 No contractor is authorised to carry out any work on the University's existing mechanical services installations unless they have been issued with a permit to work by the DLO.

-Only contractors who are on the UED Approved Contractor's List will be allowed to carry out work on the University's existing mechanical and electrical installations.
+Only contractors who are on the UED Approved Contractor's List will be allowed to carry out work on the University's existing mechanical, controls and electrical installations.